nickspencer2/spotify2youtube/README.md

 Once you are redirected to your app's page, click "Edit Settings".
 Under redirect URIs, enter "http://localhost:8888/spotifycallback" and click "Add" then "Save".

 Copy the Client ID.
-Open the "spotify_credentials.template.json" file in the cloned project.
+Open the "spotify_credentials.template.json" file in a text editor in the cloned project.
 Past the client ID inside the quotes on the right side of the colon after "client_id".
 Save the file and rename it to "spotify_credentials.json".

 # Running